nandofioretto/distributed_multiagent_optimization_survey/README.md

 ## Submit your work

-A list of algorithms currently described in the survey available [here](#algorighms).
+A list of algorithms currently described in the survey is available in the [List of Algorithms section](#algorighms).

 If your work is not currently covered and you would like the authors to include it in the survey, you can send a request: